At a Glance: Best AR-15 Rifles Under $1000

 - A comfortable pistol grip of good quality.

 - Ability to attach accessories like optics and light for home defense, a sling for carrying.

-Individual needs, the purpose of use, and shooting experience will determine if you will need more or different features when selecting your AR-15 for under $1000.
+Individual needs, the purpose of use, and shooting experience will determine if you will need more or different features when selecting the best AR-15 for under $1000.

-The AR-15 is a semi-auto fireram.
+The AR-15 is a semi-auto firearm.
 Pull the charging handle once and all you have to do is keep tapping the trigger once per shot.
 The following basic mechanical functions are required: